UberJason/NavigationCoordinatorBug_iOS16.1/README.md

 # README

-This sample project demonstrates a bug with NavigationStack(path:) when that path binding is derived from a StateObject or State.
+This sample project demonstrates a bug with `NavigationStack(path:)` when that path binding is derived from a `StateObject` or `State`.

 The app has four layers - a root view, first detail view, second detail view, and third detail view.
 The intended behavior here is to launch the app directly into the first detail screen already pushed onto the navigation stack, and freely navigate around.